Saturday, August 1, 2015

 Day 1: Tuesday, December 18, 2012

-We left the house at 3:15 A.M. and headed to Nashville; TN arrived at 5:15 flight left at 6:15 A.M.
-I checked in on flight 2315, I sat next to the window and a young black man sat in the middle seat.
+We left the house at 3:15 A.M. and headed to Nashville, TN.
+I arrived at 5:15.
+The flight, which left at 6:15 A.M., was flight 2315.
+I sat next to the window, and a young black man sat in the middle seat.
 We talked, and he said he lived in Nashville but was looking to move to Virginia.
-He had a couple of small children and his mom was a school teacher of special needs children.
+He had a couple of small children, and his mother was a schoolteacher for special needs children.

 The morning sunrise in Maryland